-Leanna Scachetti joined the WDBJ7 team in July after spending two years anchoring and reporting for WJHG/WECP in Panama City Beach, FL.
+Leanna Scachetti is an Emmy award-winning reporter for WDBJ7.
+She joined the WDBJ7 team in July 2017 after spending two years anchoring and reporting for WJHG/WECP in Panama City Beach, FL.

-Prior to that, Leanna graduated from the University of Florida with honors where she studied Broadcast Journalism and minored in Spanish.
+Leanna graduated with honors from the University of Florida, where she studied Broadcast Journalism and minored in Spanish.
 While in Gainesville, Leanna worked at WUFT News as an anchor, reporter and producer for the PBS affiliate TV station and the NPR affiliate radio station.

 Got a story idea?
 She'd love to hear it.
 You can reach her through email, Facebook, Twitter and Instagram.